Africa: Experts Warn of Africa's New Debt Crisis

 The result, a massive upswing in the level of debt owed by African governments.
 In East Africa, Kenya's debt burden as percentage of GDP is 32 per cent, Uganda's 57 and Tanzania 63 per cent.

-Research by the UK-based Jubilee Debt Campaign last year showed that debt payments by porrer countries had increased by 50 per cent in two years, and had reached their highest level since 2005.
+Research by the UK-based Jubilee Debt Campaign last year showed that debt payments by poorer countries had increased by 50 per cent in two years, and had reached their highest level since 2005.

 The debt crisis of the 1980s, 1990s and early 2000s was triggered by a fall in the price of commodities and rise in US interest rates.